oriolaranda/DistMIS/README.md

 foo@bar:~$ python exp_parallel.py --config ./config.json
 ```

-<br/><br/>

 ### Experiment Parallelism
-The `exp_parallel` script is the second approach presented in the paper, given a model in tensorflow and a TFRecord dataset it performs experiment parallelism using ray.tune which manages all the low level parallelism implementaion.
+The *exp_parallel* script is the second approach presented in the paper, given a model in tensorflow and a TFRecord dataset it performs experiment parallelism using ray.tune which manages all the low level parallelism implementaion.
 Experiment parallelism consists in, given n GPUs, m models and m >= n, assigning a model to each GPU available.
 Hence, we are training n models at the same time, speeding-up the computations of all the m models.
 As mentioned above our cluster has 4 GPU per node, so if the number of GPUs used is less than 4, i.e. we are using only one node, ray.tune is used.
 For multi-node, i.e. >= 4 GPUs, we use ray.cluster which handles all the comunications between nodes and ray.tune.